 A dog grass allergy may be affecting the family pet especially if they spend a lot of time outdoors on natural grass.
 While dogs aren't allergic to grass itself they can have an allergic reaction to the pollen produced by grass in the spring and early summer.
-The yellow powder you see when the weather warms up can be causing your dog to go through all sorts of issues that can range from watery eyes to bare spots on their body from excessive licking and scratching.
+The yellow powder you see when the weather warms up can be causing your dog to go through all sorts of issues that can range from watery eyes to bare spots from excessive licking and scratching.

 Your natural lawn may be causing your dog's allergies without you knowing it.
 If you suspect there is something wrong it could be that your dog has an allergy to grass pollen.
 The signs you should look for are listed below and you should always use common sense to ascertain what the problem is.
 Keep in mind what times of the year the symptoms occur, and whether it corresponds with a diet change or maybe your dog is under stress.